Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 ## [**30m**] 💻 **In Class Activity**: Deploy MakeWiki

-1. Follow all 8 steps above to deploy the MakeWiki project.
+1. Follow all the steps above to deploy the MakeWiki project.
-2. Log in to `https://uniqueprojectname.herokuapp.com/admin/` with the credentials you made in Step 8.
-3. Add at least two new Pages in the admin.
+2. Add at least two new Pages in the admin.
-4. Test the application's workflow in the browser:
+3. Test the application's workflow in the browser:
    1. Sign Up
    2. Log In
    3. Create Page
    4. Log Out
-5. Celebrate your second deployment!
+4. Celebrate your second deployment!
 Slack the link to your working deployment in our class channel.

 ## 📚 Resources & Credits